mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/crop-prediction.md

 LIMIT 5;
 ```

 As you can see below, the predictor made multiple predictions for each data point in the `collected_data` table!
+You can also try selecting other fields to get more insight on the predictions.
+See the [JOIN query documentation](https://docs.mindsdb.com/sql/api/join/) for more information.

 ```console
 +------+------+------+-------------+----------+------+----------+---------------------+